sjentsch/lsjDocs/Ch08/Ch08_Estimation_2.rst

 .. ----------------------------------------------------------------------------

-I feel a bit silly saying this, but the thing I want you to take away from thit is that large samples generally give you better information.
+I feel a bit silly saying this, but the thing I want you to take away from this is that large samples generally give you better information.
 I feel silly saying it because it is so bloody obvious that it should not need to be said.
 In fact, it is such an obvious point that when Jacob Bernoulli, one of the founders of probability theory, formalised this